It’s World Autism Awareness Day!

 14. Making friends can be difficult for someone who is autistic.

+Social interactions can be difficult for autistic adults and children alike.
 Different behaviours and interests can mean that a child or adult with autism can easily be excluded.
+It doesn’t always mean they want to be alone.
 Be nice, be understanding.
 Try to teach your children to be the same.
 Having a friend can make such a difference.

 15. Not all people with autism are able to speak.

 Roughly 25% of those diagnosed may never talk.
 This doesn’t mean that they don’t have a voice and it certainly doesn’t mean their world is a quiet one.
 You should never assume incompetence due to a lack of words.
 They are able to listen and understand more than you know, so please talk to them too.
+Just because somebody doesn’t speak, it doesn’t mean they cannon understand what you say.
 Love needs no words.
 Finding a way to communicate with someone without using verbal language can be the most beautiful thing you’ll ever do.

 16. Autism can mean at times the world is overwhelming to a person’s senses.